-The foot and ankle are arguably two of the most important joints in our bodies.
+The foot pain treatment and ankle are arguably two of the most important joints in our bodies.
 SportsCare Physical Therapy recognizes this, and we take great care and pride in helping you return to an active lifestyle after foot and ankle injury.

 We work closely with area physicians, athletic trainers and surgeons to help you regain full Range of Motion, Strength, Balance, Agility and Speed.
 All which are necessary for every day life or professional level competition.